tucats/ego/LANGUAGE.md

-If the url did not include the state name field, that would be blank, which could tell the service that a GET on this URL was meant to return a list of the state values stored, as opposed to information about a specfic state.
+If the url did not include the state name field, that would be blank, which could tell the service that a GET on this URL was meant to return a list of the state values stored, as opposed to information about a specific state.

 ## sync <a name="sync"></a>

 The `sync` package provides access to low-level primitive operations used to synchronize operations between different go routine threads that might be running concurrently.

 ### sync.Mutex

 This is a type provided by the `sync` package, used to perform simple mutual exclusion operations to control access to resources.
 The mutex can be locked by a user, in which case any other thread's attempt to lock the item will result in that thread waiting until the mutex is unlocked by the first owner.
 Consider the following code:

     var counter int

     func worker(id int) {